Akecel/makefiles-runner/README.md

 Makefile allows you to simply run your makefile commands from the side bar panel.

-After configuring the parameters of the extension you can display the "Makefile Commands" panel and see the list of commands in your Makefile, you just have to click on a command to execute it!

 <br />

 <img src="https://raw.githubusercontent.com/Akecel/makefiles-runner/main/assets/doc/feature.gif" alt="Usage demo" />